BdR76/datasetmultitool/readme.md

 * Convert it to different comma/semi-column or tab separated format
 * Update columns values between US, European and ISO date formats
+* Replace decimal points or comma's in numeric values
 * Remove thousand separators from number values
 * Rearrange the column order
 * Convert all data to SQL insert statements